Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Introduction

-Unfortunately, although physical ageing mechanisms have been studied and modeled \cite{Okane2022, Jin2017, Xavier2021, Prada2013Simulations, Wang2014, Vermeer2022}, they have been partially incorporated into \ac{ems} design of residential \ac{mces} through empirical ageing models \cite{Vermeer2022,Vermeer2022b, Mariano-Hernandez2021ADiagnosis,Risbeck2018Mixed-IntegerSystems}.
-On the other hand, the interaction of electricity and heat is becoming more relevant as heating electrification intensifies, and single-carrier optimization might lead to underperformance and cost inefficiencies.
-In particular, \ac{ev}s and \ac{hp}s are possible sources of grid congestion \cite{Damianakis2023AssessingGrids}.
+On the other hand, the interaction of electricity and heat is becoming more relevant as heating electrification intensifies, and single-carrier optimization might lead to under performance and cost inefficiencies.
 When investigating \ac{mces}, Ceusters et al. \cite{Ceusters2021, Ceusters2023} use first-order linear models for both \ac{bess} and \ac{tess}, neglecting any differences between their dynamics.
 Similarly, Ye et al. \cite{Ye2020} does not mention any difference between storage systems nor include \ac{ev}s in their system.
 Alpizar-Castillo, et al \cite{Alpizar-Castillo2024ModellingHouse} focuses on thermal dynamics, only incorporating \ac{bess} with linear models, without including \ac{ev}s.
 Other works only focus on the electrical carrier without including coupling electrical heating and storage \cite{Vermeer2020, Vermeer2022b, Li2019, Li2023EnsembleManagement}.
 These last works apply different battery models to describe their key variables, such as state-of-charge $SoC$, terminal voltage $v_t$, and state-of-health $SoH$.
 In this multi-carrier context, the optimization needs accurate cost functions and predictive models to decide in which carrier to store energy.
-Since batteries are considerably expensive, optimizing operations to extend their lifetime becomes an attractive option to reduce costs.
+If no dynamic distinction is made between \ac{ess} then the predicted operation will be far from reality leading to over investment on inefficient technologies.
+Thus, this work integrates electrical and thermal storage models together in the same optimization, but using different dynamic models to reflect their particular technologies accordingly.